ignacio/LuaNode/README.md

 *Note: This installation procedure will be simplified in the future.*

-If you already have Lua, OpenSSL and Boost installed, you can use [CMake](http://www.cmake.org/) to build LuaNode (thanks to Michal Kottman).
-Just do:

- - git clone git://github.com/ignacio/LuaNode.git
- - cd LuaNode/build
- - cmake ..
- - cmake --build .

- When build on ArchLinux, you need to change the install prefix, so the steps required are:

- - git clone git://github.com/ignacio/LuaNode.git
- - cd LuaNode/build
- - cmake -DCMAKE_INSTALL_PREFIX=/usr ..
- - cmake --build .

 ### Mac OSX installation
 *Note: Installation was tested on OS X Lion 10.7.5, OS X Mountain Lion 10.8 and OSX Mavericks 10.9*